 - Intense competition

-If you’re on the hunt for a family hatchback then the new Peugeot 308 needs to be on your list.
-There isn’t one particular stand out reason for this but a host of smaller reasons that add up to a compelling case for the new 308 as your next new car.
+There’s no particular big reason why you should buy this Peugeot, rather a host of smaller reasons that add up to a compelling case for the 308 as your next new car.

 Low running costs